 - 1. All students must meet the requirements above unless they are seventeen (17) years old prior to the first day of school. - a.
 A ninth grader who is seventeen (17) years old at the end of the 8th grade or will be seventeen (17) years old prior to the first day of the next school year will be promoted to the 10th grade regardless of the above requirements. - 2.
-Students will only transition to the 10th grade in August.
-Students will not be allowed to move to the 10th grade after the first semester, unless approved by the Superintendent or their designee.
+Transition plans for students who do not meet the promotion requirements to the 10th grade will be determined by school administrative teams in communication with the Superintendent or their designee.